Operation Market Garden: Missed opportunities

 Bad choices were made throughout the operation, and opportunities were ignored.
 The commander of the Glider Pilot Regiment had asked for a small force with gliders to land on the southern side of the bridge at Arnhem to quickly capture it, but he was denied.
 This was surprising in light of the fact that in Normandy, the British 6th Airborne Division had used such coup-de-main tactics to take the Pegasus Bridge.
 In Britain, the commander of the British 52nd (Lowland) Infantry Division, whose troops were slated to fly into a captured airfield, pleaded with his superiors to allow a brigade to fly in with gliders to assist Major-General Urquhart's trapped forces.
 Browning declined the offer, "as situation better than you think" and reaffirmed his intention to fly the 52nd Division into Deelen airfield as planned.
 This was probably fortunate, as glider landings on undefended landing zones before the eyes of an alert enemy could have resulted in catastrophe.
 There was another airfield near Grave and the 52nd Lowland could have been landed there, as the 1st Light Antitank Battery did on 26 September.
 The Polish 1st Parachute Brigade commander, Sosabowski, was prepared to try a dangerous drop through the fog which held up his deployment but again was refused.

-Market Garden was a risky plan that required a willingness to gamble at the tactical and operational levels.
-Unfortunately, the detailed planning and leadership required at those levels was not always present.
-The 1st Airborne Division, the least experienced in working as a whole division, was given the most difficult objective.
-In Beevor's view this reflected both the British desire to continue to be seen as an equal partner of the US in the war effort and the fact that US opinion would no longer stand for American troops being placed in the most risky position under British command.
-As such it represented the triumph of political necessity over the military reality that by this point (unlike in North Africa) US forces were better battlefield performers than the exhausted and over-stretched British.
+The 1st Airborne Division, the least experienced in working as a whole division and the least battleworthy, was given the most distant (and therefore most hazardous) objective and some have argued that an American division would have done better.
+There were however a number of reasons why the 1st Airborne was the most appropriate choice for Arnhem.
+It eliminated the risk of damaging the alliance through a British failure to relieve an American division, it gave the 1st Airborne the least complicated mission with the fewest objectives, it would integrate better with XXX Corps for further exploitation, and it was already familiar with the area from planning Operation Comet.